Neuroimaging – fMRI

 - Multivariate analyses.
 I specialise in advanced fMRI methods such as decoding and Representational Similarity Analysis (RSA), which capture fine-grained conceptual representations and link them directly to behavioural measures.
 These flexible tools allow me to bridge the gap between brain activity and cognitive performance.

-- Collaborative expertise.
-At Ghent University, part of my position involves supporting fMRI projects across multiple domains.
+- At Ghent University, part of my position involves supporting fMRI projects across multiple domains.
 This has led to diverse collaborations and has broadened my expertise in the design, execution, and analysis of neuroimaging studies.
+I also created and maintain a dedicated GitHub repository on fMRI material at Ghent University, which serves as a resource for students, researchers and collaborators.

 fMRI thus plays a central role in my scientific profile — both as a research tool to investigate conceptual organisation and as a means of fostering collaboration and training in cognitive neuroscience.